 A. No. Some people ask me this because they think it's necessary to sand under it.
 This is not true, and you won't see a sanding ridge in front of it when we are finished.

 A. No. dust bags are rarely a problem.
 Unless prior arrangements are made with us all debris is left at the curb for you local garbage pickup or wherever you designate.
-All debis is neatly placed into black plastic bags and tied off.
-If a problem does exist with your municpal hauler we have found it to be less expensive for you to TIP your garbage man, than to pay us to cart it to a dump.
+All debris is neatly placed into black plastic bags and tied off.
+If a problem does exist with your municipal hauler we have found it to be less expensive for you to TIP your garbage man, than to pay us to cart it to a dump.

 Q. What is the difference between Latex and Water-based finishes?

 A. Nothing, Latex is a term used to describe a water-based product.
-They are one in the same.
+They are the same.

 Q. Is the water-based finishes sold at Home Depot or Lowes strong enough for floors?